 Gamers may debate their loyalty to the Master Chief vs. Spartan Locke, but where they come together is YouTube.
 YouTube is gamers' #1 destination for finding the content that influences their purchasing decisions.

-Traditional launch events, while successful in driving local excitement, lacked the reach needed to engage a worldwide audience.
+Traditional game launch events, while successful in driving local excitement, lacked the reach needed to engage a worldwide audience.
 As a global brand, it was crucial that Microsoft Xbox launch Halo 5: Guardians in a way that engaged its entire network of fans.

 To meet gamers' high expectations for how brands should engage with them and to kick off Halo 5 in style, Xbox and its studio team, 343 Industries, put together a six-hour live launch event on YouTube.
 The event featured pre produced packages, YouTube stars, developers explaining different components of the game, game demos, and live feeds from supplementary Microsoft store launch events in New York and Los Angeles.
 Similar to a New Year's Eve countdown show, viewers could pop in at any time and find engaging content.